 Our iPad scheme is funded using parental donations.
 Working with Albion, an Apple Solution Expert for Education (https://www.albion.co.uk/education/apple-in-education) and the Birmingham e-Learning Foundation (https://www.belf.org.uk/), a charity whose mission is to work with schools and their parents to provide devices to pupils, so that they can use technology for learning both in school and at home.
 The College will make no profit from the parental donations.

-We ask that parents/carers make a voluntary donation of approximately £10 a month over 36 months.
-In return for supporting the scheme your son/daughter will receive a the latest iPad plus keyboard case, wall charger, full insurance against damage and theft, all software and applications needed and technical support during school hours.
+We ask that parents/carers make a voluntary donation of approximately £12 a month over 36 months.
+In return for supporting the scheme your son/daughter will receive the latest iPad plus keyboard case, wall charger, full insurance for the iPad against damage and theft, all software and applications needed and technical support during school hours.

-At the end of the 36-month lease there will be the following possible options;
+At the end of the lease there will be the following possible options;

 - Purchase the iPad outright for a fair market price for use at home for personal use or hand it back to the school (lease company)